 This chapter presents the concepts of schemas, facets and document types, which are used to define documents.

-In Nuxeo EP, a fundamental entity is the document.
+In Nuxeo Platform, a fundamental entity is the document.
 A file, a note, a vacation request, an expense report, but also a folder, a forum, can all be thought of as documents.
 Objects that contain documents, like a folder or a workspace, are also themselves documents.

 Any given document has a document type.
 The document type is specified at creation time, and does not change during the lifetime of the document.
 When referring to the document type, a short string is often used, for instance "Note" or "Folder".

 A document type is defined by several schemas.
 A schema represents the names and structure (types) of a set of fields in a document.
 For instance, a commonly-used schema is the Dublin Core schema, which specifies a standard set of fields used for document metadata like the title, description, modification date, etc.

 In addition to the schemas that the document type always has, a given document instance can receive facets.
 A facet has a name, like "Downloadable" or "Commentable", and can be associated with zero or more schemas.
 When a document instance receives a facet, the fields of its schemas are automatically added to the document.

 To create a new document type, we start by creating one or more schemas that the document type will use.
 The schema is defined in a .xsd file and is registered by a contribution to the schema extension point.
 The document type is then registered through a contribution to the doctype extension point which specifies which schemas it uses.
 Facets are also registered through the doctype extension point.

 In addition to the structural definition for a document type, there's another registration at the UI level, through a different extension point, to define how a given document type will be rendered (its icon, layouts, default view, etc.).

 The sections below describe how schemas, facets and document types are defined at a low level in Nuxeo Platform using XML configuration files.
 Unless you're an advanced user, it will be much simpler to use Nuxeo Studio to define them.